Ifeanyichukwuwebdeve/ifeanyichukwuwebdeve/README.md

 ### Hi there 👋 Am Great Ifeanyichukwu london Adams
-#### a web/Blockchain developer from Port Harcourt, Rivers state, Nigeria 🇳🇬
+#### Web/Blockchain developer from Port Harcourt, Rivers state, Nigeria 🇳🇬

 <!--
 **Ifeanyichukwuwebdeve/ifeanyichukwuwebdeve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.